Charles V, Holy Roman Emperor: Issue

 Charles and Isabella had seven legitimate children, but only three of them survived to adulthood.
 Charles also had natural children before he married and after he was widowed.

-Due to Philip II being a grandson of Manuel I of Portugal through his mother he was in the line of succession to the throne of Portugal, and claimed it after his uncle's death (Henry, the Cardinal-King, in 1580), thus establishing the personal union between Spain and Portugal.
+Due to Philip II being a grandson of Manuel I of Portugal through his mother, he was in the line of succession to the throne of Portugal, and claimed it after his uncle's death, Henry, the Cardinal-King, in 1580, establishing the personal union between Spain and Portugal.

-Charles also had five children out of wedlock:
+Charles also had six children out of wedlock: